-FARGO — A four-alarm fire displaced 111 residents of a south Fargo senior care facility Thursday afternoon, Jan.
+FARGO — A major fire displaced 111 residents of a south Fargo senior care facility Thursday afternoon, Jan.
 23, and caused significant damage to the building, fire officials said.

 While no injuries were reported at Elim Rehab & Care Center, Chaplain David Juve said Thursday night the facility at 3534 University Drive S. was working with North Dakota officials to find places for displaced residents to stay.
 Residents were in another area of the complex or the nearby Eagles Elementary School waiting to be relocated elsewhere.

 The facility initially reported that 115 residents were displaced, but later revised that number to 111.
 Fire officials at first described the fire as a three-alarm blaze but later struck a fourth alarm when crews on scene needed more resources.

 Fargo, West Fargo and Moorhead firefighters were on scene, and the fourth alarm called all available off-duty Fargo firefighters as backup for the senior home fire and any other possible emergencies in the city.

 Fargo Fire Chief Steve Dirksen said the fire started in an attic and that senior home staff initially tried to put out the flames on their own.
 Sprinklers and fire doors then activated, and crews were called to the scene at about 3 p.m.